 The battery life is one of the weaknesses of the Series 5, likely as a result of the always-on screen.
 You get 18 hours on a single charge, which is enough to last a normal day, but it will need recharging at the end of each day.

-- Read the Apple Watch Series 5 review.
+- Read the Apple Watch Series 5 review

-2. Fitbit Versa 2: Best fitness smartwatch
+2. Fitbit Versa 2: Best smartwatch for fitness

 While more traditionally associated with dedicated fitness trackers, the Fitbit Versa 2 is a full-blown smartwatch… and an excellent one at that.
 This second iteration comes with some quality of life improvements and some upgrades to the hardware that we greatly appreciate.
 For one thing, Fitbit has finally upgraded the screen to an AMOLED display, which means the brightness woes of older Fitbits should finally be a thing of the past.